superdrdood/veizy11ty/posts/2019/08/njpw-g1-climax-29-finals/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "NJPW-G129-19.jpeg"
+excerpt: "It’s the G1 Climax 29 final.
+My long journey of reviewing all of the G1 shows has finally come to the end."
 ---
 It's the G1 Climax 29 final.
 My long journey of reviewing all of the G1 shows has finally come to the end.

 ## Clark Connors & Karl Fredericks vs Ren Narita & Yota Tsuji